Meet the TTI Team

 Kelsey Van Nice

 Kelsey Van Nice is a sexuality education professional who has been working in the sexuality and social justice fields since 2008.
-Her passion for social justice comes from the belief that every person has an innate worthiness and is deserving of safety, dignity, love, and support, and, that every person can also help actualize that vision for others.
+Her passion for social justice comes from the belief that every person has an innate worthiness and is deserving of safety, dignity, love, and support, and that every person can help to actualize that vision for others.
 Kelsey is TTI’s part-time Training Coordinator, and she helps to manage the logistics of TTI’s training calendar and open enrollment courses.
 Prior to joining TTI, Kelsey worked as the State Strategy Coordinator for the Sexuality Information and Education Council of the U.S. (SIECUS) and the Public Policy Associate for the Religious Coalition for Reproductive Choice (RCRC).
-Kelsey is a certified Gynecologic Teaching Associate, an Online Course Instructor for Answer’s LGBTQ Issues in Schools and Relationship Skills for Teens workshops, and a Sex and Relationships Coach for Juicebox.
+Kelsey is a certified Gynecologic Teaching Associate, an Online Course Instructor for Answer’s LGBTQ Issues in Schools and Relationship Skills for Teens workshops, a User Support Helpdesk seasonal staffer for TurboVote, and a Consultant/Virgo-extraordinaire for Elizabeth Schroeder Consulting, Pilot Peak Consulting, and Kelly Strategies.
 She is also a trained abortion, birth, and postpartum doula.
 Kelsey holds a Bachelor’s of Science in Sociology from Montana State University.
 She has been a member of the TTI Team since 2018.

 Dr. Li Lock